 Remote monitoring and management (RMM), also known as network management or remote monitoring software, is the process of remotely tracking, monitoring, and managing endpoints (networks, computers, IoT devices, etc.) for multiple clients.
-RMM software is mostly used by managed service providers (MSPs) to provide IT services to organizations who outsource their IT requirements, but can be utilized by anyone hoping to remotely and proactively monitor endpoints as remote IT management solution.
+RMM software is mostly used by managed service providers (MSPs) to provide IT services to organizations that outsource their IT requirements but can be utilized by anyone hoping to remotely and proactively monitor endpoints as remote IT management solution.

 How RMM Works

-These agents send back client devices’ data to for teams performing the remote monitoring.
+These agents send back client devices’ data for teams performing the remote monitoring.
 This information includes device status, machine health and more.
 Therefore, the MSPs, by deploying a robust RMM tool, gather insight into client networks.
 They are thus able to monitor machines remotely, maintain them and keep them up-to-date and even get the devices to stay ahead of issues and resolve them remotely.

 Once a Remote Monitoring and Management solution is installed, MSPs can remotely roll out patches and updates, install and configure software, solve issues, etc.

 The RMM system refers to the monitoring software that identifies and reports problems to the service providers, allowing experts (RMM experts) to fix such identified issues.
-It involves in active maintenance updating the OS, antivirus definitions, de-fragmenting hard disks and more.
-The RMM IT software is a handy and an efficient tool for system administrator.
+It involves active maintenance updating the OS, antivirus definitions, de-fragmenting hard disks and more.
+The RMM IT software is a handy and efficient tool for system administrator.

 Who can use RMM?